JeannieFallon/lexicon/README.md

 ### USB or SSD Drive

-- 256GB+ recommended (128GB minimum for a single 7B model, tooling, and cache)
+- 256GB recommended
 - USB 3.2 Gen 1 or better (supports ≥400MB/s read speeds)
-- USB-C connection for easiest use on modern Apple products
+- USB-C connection for ease of use on modern Apple products

 **Drive types:**